radext-wg/draft-ietf-radext-tls-psk/draft-ietf-radext-tls-psk.md

 The purpose of the document is to help smooth the operational transition from the use of the insecure RADIUS/UDP to the use of the much more secure RADIUS/TLS.
 While using PSKs is often less preferable to using public / private keys, the operational model of PSKs follows the legacy RADIUS "shared secret" model.
 As such, it can be easier for implementers and operators to transition to TLS when that transition is offered as a series of small changes.

-The intent for TLS-PSK is for it to be used in situations where there are a limited set of known clients.
-This situation mirrors the use-case of shared secrets.
-TLS-PSK is not suitable where servers are not previously known as with dynamic server lookups {{RFC7585}}.
-TLS-PSK is not suitable where clients or client identities are not previously known, as with client certificates.
+The intent for TLS-PSK is to be used in networks where the addresses of client and server are known, as with RADIUS/UDP.
+This situation is similar to the use-case of RADIUS/UDP with shared secrets.
+TLS-PSK is not suitable for situations where clients dynamically discover servers, as there is no way for the client to dynamically determine which PSK should be used with a new server (or vice versa).
+In contrast, [RFC7585] dynamic discovery allows for a client or server to authenticate previously unknown server or client, as the parties can be issued a certificate by a known Certification Authority (CA).

 TLS-PSKs have the same issue of symmetric information between client and server: both parties know the secret key.
 A client could, in theory, pretend to be a server.
 In contrast, certificates are asymmetric, where it is impossible for the parties to assume the others identity.
-Further discussion of this topic is contained in []{#sharing}.
+Further discussion of this topic is contained in []{#sharing}.2

 Unless it is explicitly called out that a recommendation applies to TLS alone or to DTLS alone, each recommendation applies to both TLS